Piwimau/Advent-of-Code-2022/README.md

 # 🎄 Advent of Code 2022 🎄

 This repository contains my solutions for [Advent of Code 2022](https://adventofcode.com/2022), my second year of participation.

-## What is Advent of Code?
+## What Is Advent of Code?

 [Advent of Code](https://adventofcode.com/) is a series of small programming puzzles created by [Eric Wastl](http://was.tl/).
 Every day from December 1st to 25th, a puzzle is released alongside an